jesseduffield/jesseduffield.github.io/_posts/2021-6-26-Compound-Components.md

 ### Type safety

 Fairly type safe: no hoop-jumping required.
 One shortcoming is that we can't enforce the render prop function to return AccordionSection elements.
-We can get close by typing it as `React.ReactElement<AccordianSectionProps>` but then we wouldn't be able to return a fragment, we'd have to return an actual array of JSX.
+We can get close by typing it as `React.ReactElement<AccordionSectionProps>` but then we wouldn't be able to return a fragment, we'd have to return an actual array of JSX.
 And we care less about the props and more about the actual element type.
 Alas, typescript can't help us here.

 ### Aesthetics